coderefinery/TTT4HPC_resource_management/content/memory.md

 - `sacct` might give **zero** as result

 The reason for the zero result is the sampling rate of `sacct`.
-Now increase the seconds paramter to `--seconds=40` and compare the two again.
+Now increase the seconds parameter to `--seconds=40` and compare the two again.

-:::{admonition} Conclusion
+:::{admonition} Conclusions
-- `/usr/bin/time -v` is more accurate and gives you the high-water mark
+- `/usr/bin/time -v` is more accurate and gives you the high-water mark.
-- `sacct` is good for a rough estimate but is sampled typically every 30 seconds and might miss the peak
+- `sacct` is good for a rough estimate but is sampled typically every 30 seconds and might miss the peak.
+- Once you know the high-water mark, add 15-20% extra memory for the job.
 :::